ortus-docs/commandbox-docs/setup/upgrading.md

 box version
 ```

+The auto-update commands shown below will **not** update the main CommandBox Java Binary.
+If there are any major updates to this binary, you will see a message that you will need to download the new Java binary and replace your current one.

 ## Stable

 To update to the last stable version of the shell and commands, use the `upgrade` command.